Would you like extra protection for your profit margins?

 Differentiation Must Matter to Your Target Market

-In his book Amerland offers important advice many companies overlook when working out how to stand apart in the market.
+In his book, Amerland offers valuable advice many companies overlook when determining how to stand apart in the market.

 The thing that’s different about you needs to be something your prospects want or care about if it’s going to resonate and positively impact conversion.

 Don’t assume that your differentiation matters to your market.
-Do research to verify it.
-Look for proof in customer testimonials, surveys or client conversations.
-If you’re a start-up or venturing into a new market, ask your target audience.
+Test out your idea by looking for proof in customer testimonials, surveys and client conversations.

-Take time to hone in on a focused mission that separates your business from the competition.
-In rushing through this process many companies fail to discover what makes them unique and ensure it matters to the market they serve.
-Doing the research to get this right will help you keep the competition at bay.
+Take time to hone in on a focused mission that separates your business from the pack.
+Companies that rush through this process fail to discover what makes them unique AND ensure it matters to the market they serve.